 5. Let Go of Unrealistic Expectations

 No one has a truly perfect life.
-However, this doesn’t mean that you shouldn’t strive to have a pleasant life.
+However, this doesn’t mean that you shouldn’t strive to have a pleasant one.
 While doing this, you need to let go of the idea that you’re supposed to be happy all the time.
 There will be some not-so-pleasant moments; it comes with the territory.

 6. Take It a Step at a Time